 If your grades are good enough, you will be asked to conduct a full psychological assessment on a member of the community.
 I reserve the right to not have you do this assignment if I believe you are not able to perform this assignment adequately.
-You will work in a group to complete this assignment.
+I may ask you to complete this with another classmate depending on how many clients we have to go around.
 You will need to meet with the client several times, assess what the referral question is, and select the appropriate instruments to administer.
 I'm happy to (and would prefer to) consult with each of you about which tests you select.

-You will administer the following to the same examinee: Clinical Interview; Mental Status
+You will administer the following to the same examinee: Clinical Interview; Mental Status;